Jawsen/Jawsen.github.io/index.md

 🔮 Predictions work — if you know where the fines are most likely, you can avoid those areas.
 The map and data make it easy to spot high-risk zones.

 💡 Want to avoid a ticket?
-Make sure to check for street cleaning signs, choose neighborhoods with fewer fines, and maybe skip parking in Manhattan during rush hour on Thursday mornings.😅
+Make sure to check for street cleaning signs, choose neighborhoods with fewer fines, and maybe skip parking in Manhattan during rush hour on Thursday mornings😅

 ---